 KOECHLIN, Marcel Charles.
 649. Serjeant.
 Enlisted 8/09/1914 at age 40, entered France 5/05/1915 and sustained Gun Shot Wound to the scalp in Aug 1917 with no ill effect.
 Discharged 14/12/1918.
 Entitled to 1914/15 Star trio and awarded Silver War Badge due to sickness.
 Applied for his medals from Vine House, Church Walks, Llandudno, Wales.

 KRUGER, Charles Horace.
 1919.
 Private 2KEH.
 Enlisted in London.
 Private, 1/5th Battalion, Northumberland Fusiliers 61259.
 KIA.
 19/12/1917.
 Only son of the late John and Edith Kruger, of Las Palmas, Grand Canary.
 Commemorated on the TYNE COT MEMORIAL, Belgium.
 Entitled to British War and Victory Medal.
-Victory Medal sold on eBay UK and image shown.
+Victory Medal sold by Great War Medals then on eBay UK and image shown.